insightsengineering/teal.gallery/README.md

 ## Development

 All `teal` sample apps are wrapped into this repository into it's own sub-directory.
 All development standards and practices that we currently use for teal app development also apply to this repository.

 ### Auto-deployment

 All the sample apps are automatically deployed every day using the CI in two channels:

-- `stable` channel: The code for the Teal apps is taken from the `main` branch of `teal.gallery`, and the NEST packages are installed from the `main` branch of GitHub.
+- `stable` channel: The code for the Teal apps is taken from the `main` branch of `teal.gallery`, and the NEST packages are installed from the `release tag` branch of GitHub.
 This is done using the `deploy_stable.yaml`.
-- `dev` channel: The code for the Teal apps is taken from the `dev` branch of `teal.gallery` and the NEST packages are installed from the last `release tag` of GitHub.
+- `dev` channel: The code for the Teal apps is taken from the `dev` branch of `teal.gallery` and the NEST packages are installed from the last `main` of GitHub.
 This is done using the `deploy_dev.yaml`.

+The `deploy.yml` workflow automatically updates `renv.lock` files by:

+1. Restoring packages from the current lockfile
+2. Updating packages to their latest versions
+3. Detecting GitHub-sourced packages (teal, osprey, hermes, etc.)
+4. Applying the appropriate reference strategy (dev vs. stable channel)
+5. Committing changes back to the repository

 _IMPORTANT_: Although we can now test the unreleased features of the NEST packages in deployments, currently, the divergent `dev` and `main` branches must be managed and merged manually as needed to ensure that the apps work fine in both deployment channels, i.e., making sure to merge the app changes from `dev` to `main` by creating a PR.